 - For Small Batch: Bake for 30 minutes, remove at 25 minutes to add remaining chopped nuts

-- Remove from oven and sprinkle remaining chopped nuts
+- Remove from oven and sprinkle remaining chopped nuts and chocolate chips (if desired)

 - Return to oven for another 5 minutes or just until the chips are slightly melted.